-- 1. Install the die head move the die head into threading position. - 2.
+- 1. Install the die head per the Threading Machine instructions and move the die head into threading position. - 2.
 Loosen clamp lever. - 3.
 Start with link index mark aligned with desired size mark on size bar.
-On Bolt die heads, set link mark at line in size bar.
-For bolt threads with Universal die head, set all bolt dies at BOLT line on size bar (Figure 7).
+On Mono and Bolt die heads, set link mark at line in size bar.
+For bolt threads with

+Universal die head, set all bolt dies at BOLT line on size bar (Figure 6).